 In this class, we will write a great deal.
 Writing in this class is to nurture critical thinking.
 Writing is also a process.
 Expect to rewrite, and revise.
-When we do both of these things, we rethink, and think more deeply about what we are trying to communicate.
-Thinking about writing as a process will also allow us to continue to reflect on conceptual ideas, theories, and the data we are collecting.
+When we write and rewrite we think more deeply about what we are trying to communicate.
+Writing is an iterative process.
+Research writing requires us to write while considering conceptual ideas, theories, and the data we are collecting.
 Indeed, the role of empirical research (e.g. qualitative or quantitative studies) as well as theory (e.g. social theory, learning theories), is to help you locate your research questions and findings in the broader research conversations.
 Tracking back and forth between what others have learned and what we are noticing in our everyday practice, will deepen our interpretations of practice.

-To that end, we will also give and get feedback on our ideas from our peers.
-Think about your peers as providing windows into your work they will see/interpret your ideas in ways that you don't anticipate, this will help you rethink and examine how you are conceptualizing and communicating your ideas.
+We will do a great deal of reading as well, reading collectively - through social annotation, as well as give and get feedback on our ideas from our peers.
+Think about your peers as providing windows into your work - they will see/interpret your ideas in ways that you don't anticipate, this will help you rethink and examine how you are conceptualizing and communicating your ideas.
 Finally, we will grapple with the idea that data comes in multiple forms and from multiple sources.
 In our practitioner view, data might include conversations with students before class that we jot down in our research notebook, observations, student artifacts, assessments, documents or resources we create for pedagogical purposes.
 IT can also include things like photographs of children processes, a video of a moment, resources you use that you want to analyze further, etc.